kevinwidjaja21/AMP_A321_fl_mod/README.md

 - Updated the N1 and Mach on thrust to increase minimum thrust and decrease maximum thrust.
 Now you can taxi when the throttle is on idle.
 Max thrust is decreased to match reference number 4 [4].

 To install, simply copy `AMP_A321_fl_mod` folder and drop it in to your community folder.
-Because this is a modification of Project Mega Pack A321, this work is also licensed under a GNU General Public License version 3.
+Because this is a modification of Project Mega Pack A321 textual files, this work is also licensed under a GNU General Public License version 3.

 ## Reference
 [1] A. Alonso, "Analysis of Drag Reduction in Wingtip Devices", Bachelor, Universidad Carlos III de Madrid, 2021.
 Available: https://e-archivo.uc3m.es/bitstream/handle/10016/27640/TFG_Andrea_Mosquera_Alonso_2017.pdf.
 [Accessed: 27- Mar- 2021].